aflashyrhetoric/aflashyrhetoric.github.io/content/posts/persistence.md

 ### June 1st, 2016, 6pm

-Pause the Javascript tutorial I'm watching. `CMD+W`.
+I pause the Javascript tutorial I'm watching. `CMD+W`.
 Whatever - I'll just revisit ES6 tomorrow.
 I glance at the thirty-something Chrome tabs I have open and just now notice the whirring fan, the heat emanating off the keyboard.
 I click the `OneTab` icon to save them all and watch as they disappear, one-by-one.

 > "Tomorrow."